ryangittings/alcedo/README.md

   <div class="column-md-4 column-md-offset-1 column">
 ```

-This will offset the column on tablet devices by one column, increasing spacing between columns.
+This will offset the column on medium devices by one column, increasing spacing between columns.

 ### Flex Column

 ```
   <div class="column-md-4 column column--flex">